zkotti/cosmos-tour/guide.md

 ### <a name="pillars_of_creation"></a> **Pillars of Creation**
 ![Pillars of Creation image](media/photos/astrophotography/Pillars_Of_Creation_2014.jpg "Pillars of Creation")

 **Pillars of Creation** is a photograph taken by the Hubble Space Telescope of elephant trunks of interstellar gas and dust in the Eagle Nebula, in the Serpens constellation, some 6,500–7,000 light-years (2,000–2,100 pc; 61–66 Em) from Earth.
 Their naming occurs because the dust and gas are in the process of creating new stars, while the light of recently formed stars can also be observed.
-The name is also based on a phrase used by [Charles Spurgeon](https://en.wikipedia.org/wiki/Charles_Spurgeon) in his sermon "The Condescension of Christ"
+The name is also based on a phrase used by [Charles Spurgeon](https://en.wikipedia.org/wiki/Charles_Spurgeon) in his work "The Condescension of Christ"

-The photo was taken on April 1, 1995 and it was named as one of the top ten photographs from Hubble by [Space.com](https://www.space.com/).
-The astronomers that are responsible for the photgraph were were Jeff Hester and Paul Scowen.
-The region was rephotographed by ESA's Herschel Space Observatory in 2011, and again by Hubble in 2014 with a newer camera.
+The photo was taken on April 1, 1995 and it was declared as one of the top ten photographs from Hubble by [Space.com](https://www.space.com/).
+The astronomers that are responsible for the photgraph's capture were Jeff Hester and Paul Scowen.
+The same region of the Eagle Nebula was rephotographed by **ESA's Herschel Space Observatory in 2011** and by the **Hubble Telescope in 2014** with a newer camera.
 The photo depicted above is the 2014 version of the photograph.

 Source: [Wikipedia](https://en.wikipedia.org/wiki/Pillars_of_Creation#)